Extradition

 Reasonable time in which to prepare — s 19(1)(d)

-In Brock v United States of America [2007] FCAFC 3 the person submitted that the circumstances in which he had been held as an “extreme high risk prisoner” on remand under s 15 were such that he was never going to be in a position to able to prepare for a hearing before the magistrate.
-The Full Court agreed that the primary judge was correct in concluding that in determining whether “a reasonable time to prepare” had been allowed the circumstances of an individual on remand may well be relevant but the weight to be given to them was a matter for the magistrate.
+In Brock v United States of America (2007) 157 FCR 121 the Court held, in determining whether “a reasonable time to prepare” had been allowed, the circumstances of an individual on remand may well be relevant but the weight to be given to them is a matter for the magistrate: [32].

 The document or documents specifying the offence